Git-PratikVyas/Finetuning-LORA/README.md

 # Finetuning with LORA
 - Finetuning pretrained decoder only model with [LORA](https://arxiv.org/abs/2106.09685) for (abstracrive ) summarization task.
 - Push finetuned model to [Huggingface](https://huggingface.co/) hub for deployment on GKE ( or anyother cloud ).
-- Use [vLLM](https://docs.vllm.ai/en/latest/) inference server on GKE to serve model for distributed inference.
+- Serve model using GPUs on GKE with [vLLM](https://docs.vllm.ai/en/latest/) for distributed inference.

 # Table of Contents